Laser Beam Welding VS Plasma Arc Welding

 Applications

-Plasma welding is widely used in industrial production, especially in the welding of copper and copper alloy, titanium and titanium alloy, alloy steel, stainless steel, molybdenum and other metals used in aerospace and other military and cutting-edge industrial technologies, such as titanium alloy missile shell, some thin-walled containers on aircraft, etc.
+Plasma welding is a of the important means in industrial production, especially for welding copper and copper alloy, titanium and titanium alloy, alloy steel, stainless steel, molybdenum, and other aerospace metals, which are used in military and other cutting-edge industries, such as the manufacture of a certain type of missile shell made by titanium alloy and partial thin-walled containers on aircraft.

 Further Reading